We all know how much fun you can have on a Disney World vacation, but is it all just a trick of the mind?

 Disney also utilizes this technique on its castles — next time you visit Magic Kingdom, take a look at how the “bricks,” windows, and roof shingles appear much smaller towards to top of Cinderella Castle’s towers.
 It draws the eye upwards, creating a taller-looking castle!

-This little trick was also used when Sleeping Beauty Castle was refurbished last year.
+This little trick was also used when Sleeping Beauty Castle was refurbished.
 The blue spires of Disneyland’s iconic pink castle (which is MUCH shorter than Cinderella Castle) received a special paint job — the bases were painted a darker blue hue that lightened towards the top to make the castle appear to have some extra height.
 You’ll notice the pink color also gets lighter the higher up you go as well!

 Some of our other favorite places to admire Disney’s use of this special painting technique are the rock formations at Disney California Adventure’s Cars Land…